kram-capital/alba-docs-optistruct/configuration.md

 :   Set the date and time that you would like OptiStruct to begin the mapping on the chart.
 This can help with performance.
 Leaving the default setting will map from the beginning of the chart

 Initial Trend
-:   Not sure what this does <!-- TODO What is this? -->
+:   This setting is useful if you have chosen a recent date in the previous option in case OptiStruct doesn't have enough data to calculate the trend
 ===

 ### BoS / ChoCh

-==- Click to expand <!-- TODO Configure collapsed panels for production -->
+==- Click to expand

 ![](/assets/img/docs-optistruct-3-configuration-1-inputs-2-bos-cho-mh.jpg)